Integrate Celestia for service providers

 In celestia-node, the Data Availability node client, there is a JSON-RPC API that allows you to interact directly with Celestia's Data Availability layer.
-The guide for it can be found here.
+Learn how to use the API in this tutorial.

 Linux, particularly Ubuntu 20.04 LTS, is the most well tested.
 Potentially compatible with other OSs, but they are currently untested.
 Some of the cryptography libraries used for erasure data are not guaranteed to work on other platforms.

 Since we utilize Tendermint and the Cosmos-SDK, syncing the chain can be performed by any method that is supported by those libraries.
 This includes fast-sync, state sync, and quick sync.

 Notable exceptions relative to other blockchains